jpcamba/NPV-Calculator/README.md

 * Cash Flows - Comma-separated numbers (e.g. 1000,2000,3000)
 * Discount Rates (Lower Bound, Upper Bound, Increment) - In percent (e.g. 100 instead of 1)

+### Features
+Aside from the calculator, there is another tab "Previous Calculations" where one can access all the previous calculations.
+It will display a table of the inputs, and each row can be clicked to show a chart and table of the calculated NPV for a specific discount rate.

 ### Tech Stack
 * JavaScript
 * HTML/CSS